Most people have never heard of the term ‘littermate syndrome’. I must admit that until a few years ago, I had never heard of it either.

 Cons

-- Two pups mean double the cost for vaccinations and worming medication
+- Two puppies mean double the cost for vaccinations and worming medication

 - You will need someone to help you when taking them to puppy class